life3biotech/ai_engine/docs/4-inference-module.md

 </div>

-4. Finally, run the following command to start the inference pipeline:
+4. Finally, run the following command to start the evaluation and calibration pipeline:

 <div>